Nature-Positive

 In order to specifically advance our efforts to achieve nature-positive, we qualitatively assessed and evaluated the relationship of the Group's business activities with nature, utilizing existing tools such as ENCORE*.
 As a result, we recognized that the Group's direct operations impact nature through land use, water intake, and discharge in operations and the supply chain, while also relying on ecosystem services.

 Considering our ongoing forest management activities and other initiatives, we comprehensively evaluated the significance of our relationships with nature.
 We determined that the connection through the management of inactive mines is the most substantial.
 Going forward, we will focus our efforts on achieving nature-positive primarily through activities related to inactive mines.
-Additionally, we will work on identifying business activities and nature-related challenges using location-specific data, setting targets, and ensuring appropriate information disclosure in line with the final recommendations of the TNFD.

 - *Exploring Natural Capital Opportunities, Risks and Exposure (ENCORE): A tool developed by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) that visualizes dependencies and impacts on natural capital.